guinetn/browserLocalHomepage/assets/books/dotnet/types/ref/record.md

   public Student(string first, string last, int level) : base(first, last) => Level = level;
 }
 ```

+By default, regular classes are equal when they underlying reference.
+Its behavior changes if you declare your class as a record.
+As opposed to comparing the object reference, the RECORDS ARE COMPARED BY VALUE.
+IT MEANS TWO DIFFERENT OBJECTS HOLDING THE SAME VALUES WILL BE CONSIDERED EQUAL AND HASHCODE WILL BE THE SAME.
+Contents will able to define the Records, not by identity.

 ```C#
 public record Address